simoneSantoni/NLP-orgs-markets/environment/README.md

 Environment ― README
 ====================

-This folder contains the information to setup a pure-Python- or Conda-based, NLP environment.
+This folder contains the information to setup a pure-Python or Conda-based NLP environment.

 The file `requirements.txt` contains the set of Python libraries to install.

-Pure-Python users do:
+Pure-Python[1] users do:

 ```{python}
 pip install -r requirements.txt
 ```

-Conda users do:
+Conda[2] users do:

 ```{python}
 conda install --file requirements.txt